Who planted the fake news at center of Qatar crisis?

 Related: Who's Funding ISIS?
 Wealthy Gulf 'Angel Investors'

-In the most recent case, a U.S. intelligence official said that the quotes attributed to Qatar's ruler were phony and part of a campaign to hurt Qatar.
-Several officials confirmed the report in the Washington Post that someone working for the United Arab Emirates government hacked into Qatari news sites and social media to plant the false comments attributed to Emir Sheikh Tamim Bin Hamad al-Thani.

 The Post reported that the U.S. had overheard UAE officials discussing the plan on May 23.
-The next day, the Qatari emir's purported remarks were carried on Qatari social media, leading the UAE and five of its neighbors to break relations with Qatar, and then block air, truck and ship traffic to the country.
+The next day, the Qatari emir's purported remarks spread via social media, leading the UAE and five of its neighbors to break relations with Qatar, and then block air, truck and ship traffic to the country.
 The blockade has now been in place for more than a month.

 Related: Egypt, Saudi Arabia Among States Cutting Ties to Qatar